7 Signs of High-Functioning Anxiety & How to Treat It

 What Is High-Functioning Anxiety?

-First, it's important to know that the DSM-5, which is the book that mental health professionals use, does not have a formal diagnosis for "high-functioning anxiety."
+First, it's important to know that the DSM-5 - the diagnostic manual used by mental health professionals - does not have a formal diagnosis for "high-functioning anxiety."
+It's not a diagnosis; it's a way to describe people who have anxiety but can still do well in their daily lives.
 It's not a diagnosis; it's a way to describe people who have anxiety but can still do well in their daily lives, like managing their careers, relationships, and responsibilities well, and sometimes even better than average.

-It frequently exhibits substantial overlap with Generalized Anxiety Disorder (GAD), a clinically recognized condition marked by enduring and excessive apprehension regarding various concerns.
+It frequently exhibits substantial overlap with Generalized Anxiety Disorder (GAD) - a clinically recognized condition marked by enduring and excessive apprehension that is difficult to control and interferes with daily activities.
+According to NIMH, women are more likely than men to experience GAD, and symptoms often first emerge or worsen during pregnancy, postpartum, and perimenopause.
 During events like ADHD Awareness Month, we are reminded that such symptoms can also co-occur with other neurotypes.
 The main paradox of high functioning anxiety is that the traits that help someone do well - like being a perfectionist, working hard, and being responsible - are often the same ones that cause them internal distress.

 The anxiety becomes a secret engine that pushes them forward, but it costs them a lot of emotional and physical energy.
 People often hide it behind their personality and accomplishments, so it's easy to brush it off with things like "I'm just a Type A person" or "This is just how I stay motivated."